AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_COMMAND.md

 glimmer run
 ```

-Alternatively, to mantually run the app, you may type:
+Alternatively, to manually run the app, you may type:

 ```
 glimmer run[bin/greeter]